wiremock/wiremock-testcontainers-go/README.md

 ## Requirements

 - Golang version 1.17 or above, so all modern Golang projects should be compatible with it.
-- The module supports the official [WireMock Docker](https://github.com/wiremock/wiremock-docker) images 2.35.0-1 or above.
+- The module supports the official [WireMock Docker](https://github.com/wiremock/wiremock-docker) images
+  - for v2 - 2.35.0-1 or above
+  - for v3 - 3.9.1 or above (check Usage section on how to use v3)
 - Custom images are supported too as long as they follow the same CLI and API structure.

 ## Usage